arnydo/lemur/docs/guide/index.rst

 Create a New Authority
 ~~~~~~~~~~~~~~~~~~~~~~

-Before Lemur can issue certificates you must configure the authority you wish use.
+Before Lemur can issue certificates you must configure the authority you wish to use.
 Lemur itself does
 not issue certificates, it relies on external CAs and the plugins associated with those CAs to create the certificate
 that Lemur can then manage.